mosaicml/composer/docs/source/notes/run_name.md

 # 🏃‍♀️ Run Name

 The `run_name` is a string used to name a specific training run.
+Naming your training run has many benefits.
+Namely, you can more easily group and keep track of metrics, checkpoints, and other training artifacts.
-Naming your training run has many benefits and your `run_name` will show up in many places as you utilize Composer.
+In addition, your `run_name` will show up in many places as you utilize Composer.

 ## Run Name Creation